TL;DR: cside vs Akamai Page Integrity Manager

 Users need to set up a policy management system that allows them to allowlist or block specific scripts or domains.
 This is combined with a threat feed to check which sources are deemed safe and malicious.

 This is a reactive solution.
 Akamai Page Integrity Manager can not actively block malicious scripts before they execute.
-Blocking relies on predefined allow/block policies or manual response after detection, meaning new attacks need to be found, understood and adjusted for in order to be properly detected and blocked next time.
+Blocking relies on predefined allow/block policies or manual response after detection, meaning new attacks need to be found, understood, and adjusted for so they can be properly detected and blocked next time.

 How cside goes further